Sri-Galaxy/Simple-LLM_APP_with_Ollama/README.md

-# GenAI Assistant with Ollama
+# GenAI Assistant with and LangChain

 This project is a simple web application that allows users to interact with a local open-source Large Language Model (LLM) powered by Ollama.
 The application is built using Streamlit and LangChain, providing an intuitive interface for generating intelligent responses to user queries.